 Withdrawal from meth isn’t easy, nor is it something that one should go through without professional assistance.
 At True Recovery, we’re here to help.
-For those currently undergoing withdrawal, we’ll handle the arrangements for detox at an appropriately licensed and accredited facility.
+For those currently undergoing withdrawal, we’ll handle the arrangements for detox at our fully licensed and accredited facility.

 Once your detoxification is completed, we’ll make sure your transition to our intensive outpatient treatment program (IOP) is as seamless as possible.
 With us, clients have access to addiction counseling and extended care programs that are individualized to help you find your life’s passions while also meeting your recovery goals.
 To learn if True Recovery accepts your private insurance, fill out our verification form.

-If you need more information, call today to speak with an admissions counselor: Our staff is available 24 hours a day to guide you toward goal-oriented addiction recovery.
+If you need more information, call today to speak with an admissions counselor at (866) 399-6528: Our staff is available 24 hours a day to guide you toward goal-oriented addiction recovery.